 Hope joined the Erie County District Attorney’s office in 2006.
 During her four years as an assistant district attorney, she was assigned to both the Domestic Violence Bureau and the Felony Trial Bureau.
 She prosecuted a wide range of cases from minor to major felonies, including rape, burglary, grand larceny, arson and attempted homicide.

 In 2011 Hope started her own firm, the Law Office of Hope R. Jay, PLLC.
-She concentrates her practice in the areas of criminal, family and matrimonial law.
+She concentrates her practice in the areas of family and matrimonial law.

 Hope is a member of the Erie County Bar Association, the Western New York Women’s Bar Association of the State of New York, Women Lawyers of Western New York (Board member from 2011-2015), the Erie County Bar Association Matrimonial and Family Committee, the Erie County Family Court Practice and Procedure Committee, and currently serves on the panel of the Assigned Counsel program of Erie County and the New York State Attorneys for Children program.

 Hope is a former member of the Erie County Bar Association’s Board of Directors (2102-2013), and also served as a representative on the Erie County Bar Association’s Judiciary Committee.

-Hope currently serves as the North District Representative on the Buffalo Board of Education, and has served on the Board of Directors of Women Elect since 2013.
+Hope served two terms as the North District Representative on the Buffalo Board of Education, and has served on the Board of Directors of Women Elect since 2013.
 In 2020, Hope founded the Center for Hope WNY, and currently serves as the President of the Board of Directors and also a legal provider at the center.
 The Center for Hope’s mission is to help survivors of Narcissistic abuse recover from abusive relationships.
 She has frequently volunteered her time to work with the Family Justice Center in fundraising activities, as well as devoting time to the Law School as a judge and evaluator for mock trials and competitions.
 Hope is a mother of two daughters and in lives in Buffalo, NY.